AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 teachings, could not at once eradicate the old opinions, which, in some cases, remained long, and caused honest Christians to differ from each other.
-As will be shown, while the *Sibylline Oracles* predisposed some of the fathers to Universalism, Philo gave others a tendency to the doctrine of annihilation, and Enoch to endless punishment.
+As will be shown, while the *Sibylline Oracles* predisposed some of the fathers to Universalism, **Philo** gave others a tendency to the doctrine of annihilation, and *Enoch* to endless punishment.

 Thus, the creedal declarations of the Christian church for almost four hundred years are entirely void of the lurid doctrine with which they afterwards blazed for more than a thousand years.
-The early creeds contain no hint of it, and no whisper of condemnation of the doctrine of universal restoration as taught by Clement, Origen, the Gregories, Basil the Great, and multitudes besides.
+The early creeds contain no hint of it, and no whisper of condemnation of the doctrine of universal restoration as taught by **Clement**, **Origen**, the Gregories, **Basil the Great**, and multitudes besides.
 Discussions and declarations on the Trinity, and contests over *homoousion* (consubstantial) and *homoiousion* (of like substance) engrossed the energy of disputants, and filled libraries of volumes, but the doctrine of the great fathers remained unchallenged.
-Neither the Concilium Nicaeum (AD 325) nor the Concilium Constantinopolitanum (AD 381) nor the Concilium Chalcedonenese (AD 451) lisped a syllable of the doctrine of man\'s final woe.
+Neither the Concilium Nicaeum (325 AD) nor the Concilium Constantinopolitanum (381 AD) nor the Concilium Chalcedonenese (451 AD) lisped a syllable of the doctrine of man\'s final woe.
 The reticence of all the ancient formularies of faith concerning endless punishment at the same time that the great fathers were proclaiming universal salvation, as appears later on in these pages, is strong evidence that the former doctrine was not then accepted.
 It is apparent that the early Christian church did not dogmatize on man\'s final destiny.
-It was engrossed in getting established among men the great truth of God\'s universal Fatherhood, as revealed in the incarnation,
+It was engrossed in getting established among men the great truth of God\'s universal Fatherhood, as revealed in the incarnation, \"God in Christ, reconciling the world unto himself,\"[^40] Some taught endless punishment for a portion of mankind;
-\"God in Christ, reconciling the world unto himself,\"[^51] Some taught endless punishment for a portion of mankind; others, the annihilation of the wicked; others had no definite opinion on human destiny; but the larger part, especially from Clement of Alexandria on for three hundred years, taught universal salvation.
-It is unthinkable[^52] that endless punishment was a doctrine of the early church, when it is seen that not one of the early creeds embodied it.\"[^53]
+others, the annihilation of the wicked; others had no definite opinion on human destiny; but the larger part, especially from **Clement of Alexandria** on for three hundred years, taught universal salvation.
+It is unthinkable[^41] that endless punishment was a doctrine of the early church, when it is seen that not one of the early creeds embodied it.\"[^42]

 # 2. Early Christianity a Cheerful Religion.

 When our Lord announced his religion this world was in a condition of unutterable corruption, wretchedness and gloom.
-Slavery, poverty, vice that the pen is unwilling to name, almost universally prevailed, and even religion partook of the general degradation.[^54] Decadence, depopulation, insecurity of property, person and life, according to Taine,[^55] were everywhere.
-Philosophy taught that it would be better for man never to have been created.
-In the first century Rome held supreme sway.[^56] Nations had been destroyed by scores, and the civilized world had lost half of its population by the sword.
+Slavery, poverty, vice that the pen is unwilling to name, almost universally prevailed, and even religion partook of the general degradation.[^43] Decadence, depopulation, insecurity of property, person and life, according to Taine,[^44] were everywhere.
+Philosophy taught that it would be better for man never to have been created.[^45] In the first century Rome held supreme sway.[^46] Nations had been destroyed by scores, and the civilized world had lost half of its population by the sword.
 In the first century forty out of seventy years were years of famine, accompanied by plague and pestilence.
 There was universal depression and deepest melancholy.
-When men were thus overborne with the gloom and horror of error and sin, into their night of darkness came the religion of Christ.
+When men were thus overborne with the gloom and horror of error and sin, into their night of darkness[^47] came the religion of Christ.
 Its announcements were all of hope and cheer.
-Its language was, \"Come to me, all you who labor and are heavy laden and I will give you rest.\"[^57] \"Rejoice in the Lord always; again I will say, rejoice.\"[^58] \"We rejoice with joy unspeakable and full of glory.\"[^59] Men were invited to accept the tidings of great joy.
-John the Baptist, the herald of Jesus, was a recluse, mortifying body and spirit, but Jesus said, \"John came neither eating nor drinking, but the Son of Man came eating and drinking.\"[^60] He forbade all anxiety and care among his followers, and exhorted all to be as trustful as are the lilies of the field and the fowls of the air.
-Says Matthew Arnold,
-\"Christ professed to bring in happiness.
+Its language was, \"Come to me, all you who labor and are heavy laden and I will give you rest.\"[^48] \"Rejoice in the Lord always; again I will say, rejoice.\"[^49] \"We rejoice with joy unspeakable and full of glory.\"[^50] Men were invited to accept the tidings of great joy.
+John the Baptist, the herald of Jesus, was a recluse, mortifying body and spirit, but Jesus said, \"John came neither eating nor drinking, but the Son of Man came eating and drinking.\"[^51] He forbade all anxiety and care among his followers, and exhorted all to be as trustful as are the lilies of the field and the fowls of the air.[^52] Says **Matthew Arnold**, \"Christ professed to bring in happiness.
 All the words that belong to his mission.
-Gospel, kingdom of God, Savior, grace, peace, living water, bread of life, are brimful of promise and joy.\" And his cheerful, joyful religion at once won its way by its messages of peace and tranquility, and for a while its converts were everywhere characterized by their joyfulness and cheerfulness.
-Haweis[^61] writes: \"The three first centuries of the Christian church are almost idyllic in their simplicity, sincerity and purity.
-There is less admixture of evil, less intrusion of the world, the flesh, and the devil, more simple-hearted goodness, earnestness and reality to be found in the space between Nero and Constantine than in any other three centuries from AD 100 to 1800.\"[^62] Edmond de Pressensé calls the early era of the church its
+Gospel, kingdom of God, Savior, grace, peace, living water, bread of life, are brimful of promise and joy.\"[^53] And his cheerful, joyful religion at once won its way by its messages of peace and tranquility, and for a while its converts were everywhere characterized by their joyfulness and cheerfulness. **Haweis**[^54]
-\"blessed childhood, all calmness and simplicity.\"[^63] William Cave
-states: \"The noblest portion of church history \* \* \* the most considerable age of the church, the years from Eusebius to Basil the Great.\"[^64]
+writes: \"The three first centuries of the Christian church are almost idyllic in their simplicity, sincerity and purity.
+There is less admixture of evil, less intrusion of the world, the flesh, and the devil, more simple-hearted goodness, earnestness and reality to be found in the space between Nero and Constantine than in any other three centuries from AD 100 to 1800.\"[^55] **Edmond de Pressensé** calls the early era of the church its \"blessed childhood, all calmness and simplicity.\"[^56] **William Cave** states: \"The noblest portion of church history \* \* \* the most considerable age of the church, the years from Eusebius to Basil the Great.\"[^57]

-Christianity was everywhere at first, a religion of \"sweetness and light.\" The Greek fathers exemplified all these qualities, and Clement and Origen were ideals of its perfect spirit.
-But from Augustine downward the Latin reaction, prompted by the tendency of men in all ages to escape the exactions laid upon the soul by thought, and who flee to external authority to avoid the demands of reason, was away from the genius of Christianity, until Augustinianism ripened into Popery, and the beautiful system of the Greek fathers was succeeded by the nightmare of the theology of the mediaeval centuries, and later of Calvinism and Puritanism.[^65] Had the church followed the prevailing spirit of the ante-Nicene Fathers it would have conserved the best thought of Greece, the divine ideals of Plato, and joined them to the true interpretation of Christianity, and we may venture to declare that it would thus have
+Christianity was everywhere at first, a religion of \"sweetness and light.\"[^58] The Greek fathers exemplified all these qualities, and Clement and Origen were ideals of its perfect spirit.
+But from Augustine downward the Latin reaction, prompted by the tendency of men in all ages to escape the exactions laid upon the soul by thought, and who flee to external authority to avoid the demands of reason, was away from the genius of Christianity, until Augustinianism ripened into Popery, and the beautiful system of the Greek fathers was succeeded by the nightmare of the theology of the mediaeval centuries, and later of Calvinism and Puritanism.[^59] Had the church followed the prevailing spirit of the ante-Nicene Fathers it would have conserved the best thought of Greece, the divine ideals of Plato, and joined them to the true interpretation of Christianity, and we may venture to declare that it would thus have